alicagatay/Calculator/README.md

 # Calculator
-This is a calculator project of mine.
+This is a calculator project written by me in Java.